Orchestra / Instrumental

 Aspen Philharmonic Orchestra

 A large symphony orchestra composed entirely of students.
 Concerts are directed by notable guest conductors, and soloists include star guest artists, artist-faculty members, and student competition winners.
 The ensemble provides its members with an important opportunity to continue to develop their orchestral playing skills while rehearsing and performing major orchestral works.
-The orchestra is led by ten student mentor fellows who rotate through the principal string positions and is coached by artist-faculty who hold prominent positions in top American orchestras.
+At the heart of this orchestra is the Center for Orchestra Leadership where ten student mentor-fellows are selected to hone their leadership skills while rotating through the principal string positions and receiving mentorship from artist-faculty who hold prominent positions in top American orchestras.

 Aspen Festival Orchestra